 Bad news: The chemicals used in hair color products, especially bleach, can be extremely harsh on your hair.
 If you’re actively trying to reverse chemical damage, try to avoid coloring or relaxing your hair — or getting hair extensions, which can pull and break the bonds of your natural hair strand.
 This doesn’t have to be forever, but an extended break from hair dye and other harsh chemicals can help restore hair’s health.

 Then, once you’re ready to get back to it, use the Restore collection or a bond builder that helps repair all three types of hair bonds to help offset chemical damage from those treatments.
 (It’s safe for use on color-treated hair.)
 To give any of your damaged hair some extra love, use a hair repair treatment that will not only make your hair feel but look healthier after use.
-Try our Triple Detox Shampoo to gently, yet effectively, remove buildup from product, pollution, and hard water.
+Try our Clarifying Detox Shampoo to gently, yet effectively, remove buildup from product, pollution, and hard water.

 6. Add protection